 With SFBT, you find quick, effective solutions.
 If you would benefit from long-term therapy, our specialists can refer you to another psychotherapy provider at the end of your treatment.

-Our behavioral health specialists are experienced, licensed professionals providing expert support for behavioral health concerns.
+Our advanced behavioral health specialists are experienced, licensed professionals providing expert support for behavioral health concerns.
 We offer comprehensive short-term care in partnership with your primary care physician.